 What is the risk or opportunity identified?
 Timeframe Impact on Longview's business, investment strategy and/or financial planning Risk/Opportunity Type as per TCFD Guidance How is it embedded in our processes?
-Changing client ESG priorities and requirements, including divergence in expectations across regions Immediate to long- term Maintaining integrity and consistency in our approach when meeting the requirements of clients that seek climate alignment and those that do not; higher demand for lower carbon intensity portfolios in some regions; potential demand for an Article 8 or 9 Fund as defined by the Sustainable Finance Transition Risk: Market; Reputation Opportunity: Products and Services; Market Monitored in our client pipeline and through discussions with clients, prospects and consultants by our Institutional Clients Team.
+Changing client ESG priorities and requirements, including divergence in expectations across regions Immediate to long-term Maintaining integrity and consistency in our approach when meeting the requirements of clients that seek climate alignment and those that do not.
+Higher demand for lower carbon intensity portfolios in some regions; demand for an Article 8 Fund as defined by the Sustainable Finance Disclosure Regulation (SFDR).
+Transition Risk: Market; Reputation Opportunity: Products and Services; Market Monitored in our client pipeline and through discussions with clients, prospects and consultants by our Institutional Clients Team.
+Launch of Article 8 Fund promoting environmental and social characteristics through various sector and industry exclusions and monitoring of UN Global Compact Principles violations, amongst other factors.

-Disclosure Regulation (SFDR).
 The perception by clients that our response to climate change is insufficiently comprehensive.
-Short to long-term Potential loss of client relationships where climate alignment is a priority.
+Short to long- term Potential loss of client relationships where climate alignment is a priority.
 Transition Risk: Market; Reputation Monitored in our client pipeline and through discussions with clients, prospects and consultants.
 Increased demand for segregated mandates with climate-related investment restrictions and/or enhanced reporting.
-Medium to long-term Growing complexity servicing clients; increased reporting requirements may require additional resources Opportunity: Products and Services; Market Monitored by Compliance, Institutional Clients and Client Services and teams
+Medium to long-term Growing complexity servicing clients; increased reporting requirements may require additional resources Opportunity: Products and Services; Market Monitored by Compliance, Institutional Clients and Client Services teams Ability of adopting net zero targets on a case-by-case basis across client portfolios where mandated (see 'Our Journey in Target Setting' at the end of this report for further details).